amanpandey3956/Nike-Website/README.md

 3. Install the dependencies: `npm install`.

-4. Start the development server, run: `npm start`.
+4. Start the development server, run: `npm run dev`.

 This will launch the application in your default web browser at [http://localhost:5173](http://localhost:5173/).